vbauer/manet/README.md

   <dd>File storage for cache (default is global temp directory).</dd>

   <dt>--cache</dt>
   <dd>Lifetime for file cache in seconds.
 Screenshots are cached for *60 minutes by default*, so that frequent requests for the same screenshot don't slow the service down.
-You can configure longer life for cache items or make them ethereal (use no-positive value, <= 0)</dd>
+You can configure longer life for cache items or make them ethereal (use zero or negative value).</dd>

   <dt>--silent</dt>
   <dd>Run Manet server with or without logging information (default is false).</dd>